kiwidamien/StackedTurtles/content/sample_size/empirical_bayes.md

 * `'average_annual_count'`: the number of people in the county that we found the disease.
 * `'population'`: the population of the people in the country.

-To get our empirical bayes estimate needs us to add `s0` to the number of detected cases, and `s0 + f0` to the population.
+To get our empirical Bayes estimate needs us to add `s0` to the number of detected cases, and `s0 + f0` to the population.
 We have
 ```python
 incidence['shrinkage'] = 1e5*(incidence['average_annual_count'] + s0)/(incidence['population'] + s0 + f0)
 ```